exasol/script-languages-release/flavors/README.md

 This allows us to provide new versions of a flavor when new features become available in Exasol that are not supported in older flavors.

 So, in order to find the correct version of a flavor for your version of Exasol, simply take the latest container with version less than or equal to your Exasol version.
 So for Exasol 6.2.13, you would use the `*-EXASOL-6.2.0` flavors.

+## Cuda Support

+For the Cuda based flavors we recommend to use the CUDA LTS Driver version 535.
+Depending on the used CUDA Toolkit version you might need to install Cuda Compat.
+Check the concrete flavor description for details.